 Here are before and after pictures of the front of the house:

-Simple changes like updating the front door can make a huge difference.
+Simple changes like updating the front door can make a huge difference during a renovation.
 We loved the weeping cherry tree in the front yard and it looks gorgeous now that spring is here and we can see the pink blooms.

 We installed all brand-new stainless steel appliances and white cabinets.
 Throughout the house, we tore up the old flooring and replaced it with light grey wood floors.
 These make the house feel open and bright.
 The backsplash is now modern tile.
-We moved the refrigerator to another wall to create more counter space.
+During the renovation, we moved the refrigerator to another wall to create more counter space.
 The new island offers both counter space and a spot to serve snacks to hungry kids.

 In the master bathroom the toilet was unusable (sealed with duct tape), tile floors were broken, and the bathtub was disgusting.
 The cabinets were probably the same ones that were installed when the house was built in 1985.

 For the master bathroom, we added a second sink where there was only one before.
 If there’s one thing we have learned – it’s that couples like to have their own sinks!
 The light grey wood floors continue through the bathroom.
-We replaced all of the fixtures and used a light grey cabinet with a marble top.
+We replaced all of the fixtures and used a light grey cabinet with a marble top during the renovation.
 We moved the toilet a bit to the left.
 It’s these little details that make all the difference.

-Another bathroom was in a similar sorry state.
+Another bathroom was in a similar sorry state, desperately in need of renovation.
 Again, the fixtures had to be replaced.
 The flooring was removed.
 Basically, we took everything out and started over.

 Check out the spacious deck on the house: